-In some cases, expert witness fees can run into the hundreds of thousands of dollars when testing is required.
+In some cases, expert witness fees can run into hundreds of thousands of dollars when testing is required.
 This also comes out of the client’s compensation further reducing their percentage of being made whole.

 Video editing costs are not recoverable in Texas.
 Another substantial expense can be the cost of editing videos of witnesses that are to be played for the jury.
 It is generally cheaper to take a video deposition of experts than pay them to come live.
 There are also often times when a witness cannot be relied upon to show for court so you videotape their deposition in advance.
 But anytime a witness gives a video deposition, there will be hearings on what is admissible and what is not before it is ever shown to a jury.
 The court will order parts to be edited out.
 Other parts may be cut to shorten the testimony to keep the jury’s attention.
 Paying someone to sit there and go line-by-line editing a video, usually on short notice since the Court often rules on this the day before it is played for the jury, can be costly.

 There are many general case expenses that are not recoverable.
 Copying costs, office supplies, and mailing expenses are not recoverable.
 This may not seem like much, but it can add up to thousands of dollars when you realize that every document a lawyer files with the Court must be copied and mailed by certified mail to all other lawyers involved.

-If your lawyer must travel to other cities, offices or places for hearings, depositions and witness meetings, the airfare, mileage, and parking expenses are expenses the client must reimburse to the lawyer in addition to his fees.
+If your lawyer must travel to other cities, offices, or places for hearings, depositions, and witness meetings, then the airfare, mileage, and parking expenses are expenses the client must reimburse to the lawyer in addition to his fees.
 However, the law does not authorize an award of these from the other side to cover these expenses.

 Are Demonstrative Exhibit Costs Recoverable?